-BMW sells cars globally despite tariffs, no reason to change Mexico plans -board member
+BMW sells cars globally despite tariffs, no reason to change Mexico plans - board member

 BMW's SAV is a form of sport utility vehicle (SUV).

+Asked if BMW will try to lobby U.S. officials to drop the tariffs, Zipse suggested that the company will let its robust presence in the United States do the talking.
+He noted BMW's plant in Spartanburg, South Carolina, is its largest in the world, with 14,000 direct employees.

-(Reporting by Sharay Angulo in San Luis Potosi, Mexico; Writing by Anthony Esposito; Editing by Bernadette Baum and Matthew Lewis)
+(Reporting by Sharay Angulo in San Luis Potosi, Mexico; Writing by Anthony Esposito; Editing by Bernadette Baum, Matthew Lewis and Lisa Shumaker)

 By Sharay Angulo